CompassionAI/data-registry/processed_datasets/84000-parallel-sentences-no-registers.card.md

 - Concatenation: consecutive short sentences are concatenated to make longer text.
 A range of different concatenation windows is kept in the final dataset.
 - Sequencing: Random sentences are concatenated, except that the English side of the concatenation has to have a high score with a next sentence prediction model.
 - Dictionary augmentation: The Tibetan side is a single dictionary entry, with a tsheg (intersyllabic dot) enforced at the end.
 There is a separate dataset row for each English dictionary entry.
+NB: this is currently deactivated.

 The final dataset is made from 6 concatenated intermediate datasets: